Personal data is:

 ‘Special categories’ of personal data (sensitive personal data) relate to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person's sex life or sexual orientation.

-2. Why does TVH collect and store data?
+2. Why does MTVH collect and store data?

 Legal basis for processing